utkarshakya/C/README.md

-# c
-C Programming Docs :
+# C Programming Docs

-1. In this repository you can get questions with some concept of C programming language.
+1. In this repository, you can find questions along with some concepts of the C programming language.
-2. Questions are arranged topic wise like in the stringQuest folder you will find the string questions.
+2. Questions are arranged topic-wise.
+For example, in the `stringQuest` folder, you will find string-related questions.
-3. There is a text file in every folder which contains actual questions and "quest" files (Or .c files) have the solution of that particular question.
+3. Each folder contains a text file with the actual questions and "quest" files (or .c files) with the solutions to those questions.
-4. If you have better solution of any question then please suggest it.
+4. If you have a better solution to any question, please suggest it.
-5. Lets make it batter together.
+5. Let's make it better together.